BlazeInferno64/blazed.js/README.md

 # blazed
 Blazing Fast, High Performance All in one HTTP requests library

+# Npm Package
+For the npm package check here at https://npmjs.com/package/blazed.js

 # Setup and installation

 Include the library in your project: